autay27/sat-circuit-bounding/README.md

 Port - where a gate takes a boolean input from another gate.
 Each gate has two ports.

-f - fanin of gates

 n - # sources

 N - # gates

 m - # sinks

+f - fanin of gates

+d - max depth of circuit